 Due to the fact that the mites themselves are so small, here are a few signs and symptoms to look out for that will help with the diagnosis of scabies.

-Although the symptoms are identical to the symptoms that manifest in babies, toddlers are old enough to scratch the itch, this may lead to the infection spreading to multiple parts of their body.
-Additionally, your toddler may begin to show signs of manifestation on parts of their body like the face or the sides of the sole, this is not common for scabies in babies
+Although the symptoms are identical to the symptoms that manifest in babies, toddlers are old enough to scratch the itch.
+This may lead to the infection spreading to multiple parts of their body.
+Your toddler may begin to show signs on the face or the sides of the sole, which is not commonly seen in babies affected with scabies.

 Like the symptoms of scabies rash in toddlers and babies, the symptoms for scabies in older children remain the same.
-In some cases, you may see light brown or silver wavy lines along the inside of the child’s wrist.
-As the child grows older they may be susceptible to more attacks of scabies or a recurrence.
-If the child has never had scabies before, the symptoms will take 6 weeks to begin to show.
-If they have, however, then the symptoms will show quicker.
+In some cases, you may see light-brown or silver wavy lines along the inside of the child’s wrist.
+As the child grows older, he may be susceptible to more attacks of scabies or a recurrence.
+If the child has never had scabies before, the symptoms will take six weeks to begin to show.
+However, if he has had it already, the symptoms will show quicker.

 Why Does Scabies Infected Skin Itch So Much?

 As mentioned earlier, mites can burrow through your baby’s or your skin, they then lay eggs and leave behind faeces inside the top layer of your skin, this can lead to severe allergic reactions as well as an infection.
 This creates an unbearable itch.

 A simple and pain-free test can help doctors diagnose the condition.
 He/she will shave off some of the skin rash and examine it under a microscope for mites, their eggs and faeces.
 If present, the diagnosis is positive.